ChrisDuffley/stationPlaylist/addonuserguide.md

 As you work with SPL Studio, the following commands are available to obtain various information about current playlist and the currently playing track:

-* Alt+Shift+T: announces elapsed time for the currently playing trakc.
+* Alt+Shift+T: announces elapsed time for the currently playing track.
 In local Studio, this command can also announce elapsed time for the currently playing voice track and/or cart.
 * Control+Alt+T: Announces the remaining time for the currently playing track.
 In local Studio, this command can also announce remaining time for the currently playing voice track and/or cart.
 * NVDA+Shift+F12: Announces broadcaster time (time as reported by Studio such as 5 minutes to 2).
 Pressing this command twice will announce minutes and secondsl eft until top of the next hour.
 * SPL Assistant, H: Announces the duration of the playlist for the hour slot.